cheat.sh/share/intro.txt

 One of the most important features of cheat.sh is that you can ask it any

-questions about programming languages and instantly get answers on them.
+questions about programming languages and instantly get answers.
 You

-can use both direct HTTP queries or the cht.sh client for that:
+can use either direct HTTP queries or the cht.sh client:

 {1curl cht.sh/}{2python/reverse+list}